Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Try to maintain a healthy weight.
 You have a higher risk of developing complications if you are overweight.

-Regular exercise should help to prepare you for the operation, help you to recover and improve your long-term health.
+Regular exercise should help to prepare you for the procedure, help you recover and improve your long-term health.
 Do not do exercises that involve heavy lifting or make your hernia painful.
 Before you start exercising, ask the healthcare team or your GP for advice.

 What complications can happen?